wapitea/event_manager/README.md

 ## Subscribers

-There is 2 way to register a subscriber.
+There are 2 ways to register a subscriber.

 - Dynamically